sergiofgonzalez/js-application-design/chapter07-leveraging-mvc/README.md

 ## 007-shopping-list-with-remove-buttons-v2
 The second installment for the *Shopping List* application, in which we add the functionality to remove items from the list.
 In the implementation, we switch from a static `ViewModel` to a `Collection` so that we can keep track of changes.
 Additionally, we create a model directory with a Backbone model in it.

+## 008-shopping-list-add-items-v3
+The third installment for the *Shopping List* application, in which we allow new items to be added to the list.
+Also, when creating new items, we will make sure its name is not already in the list (to prevent duplicates).
+When that happens, we will increase the quantity number instead of creating duplicated items.